-A federal criminal defense lawyer in Fremont, CA defends individuals and organizations against high-stakes charges in federal court – often when the consequences include steep fines, prison time, asset collection, and permanent damage to your reputation.
+A federal criminal defense lawyer in Fremont, CA represents clients in complex legal battles within the federal criminal justice system – often when the consequences include steep fines, prison time, asset collection, and permanent damage to your reputation.

 If you’re under investigation, have been indicted by a grand jury, or are already facing federal charges, don’t wait to begin your legal defense.
 Federal agencies like the FBI, DEA, or IRS often conduct investigations for months before making an arrest – and when they act, they do so quickly.

-You don’t have to go through this alone, Combs Waterkotte‘s Fremont, CA federal criminal defense lawyers are ready to step in early with proven federal defense experience – rooted in real results and a record of federal wins.
+You shouldn’t face the federal system without experienced help, Combs Waterkotte‘s Fremont, CA federal criminal defense lawyers are ready to step in early with proven federal defense experience – built on decades of courtroom knowledge and a history of defending our clients’ freedom.
 Don’t wait until your options disappear — early action is your best defense.

 Cases Handled